Use Jira Tickets to Drive Deployments

 You will need to create:

-One custom Issue Type called “Deployment Request”
+One custom Work Type called “Deployment Request”

 A dedicated Workflow for deployment tracking